Sales teams care about numbers.

 To get a good answer to that question, you need to identify the leading indicators.

 Leading indicators measure the proactive steps required to create long-term success.
-Examples include the number of sales calls made per period, total opportunities added/lost, compliance with the sales process, and pipeline weighted value.
+Examples include the number of sales calls made per period, total opportunities added/lost, compliance with the sales process, and weighted pipeline value.

-On the other hand, don’t get overly distracted by lagging indicators.
-This data shows what’s already happened – total sales, renewals, acquisition costs, etc. – and your sales team can’t change the past.
 Measuring lagging indicators is important; it lets you know if you’ve achieved your goals.
 However, only focusing on lagging indicators doesn’t allow you to change outcomes – you can only use the information to change behaviors for the next month or quarter.
-If you’re monitoring leading indicator KPIs, you can course correct during the period to reach your sales goals (lagging indicators).

 3. Understand What Makes Your Customers Tick